ColeNikol/Random-Ads-Manager/README.md

 When you place the code on your site for an ad format you call that /js file popupAd.js adds a pop up ad in the right bottom corner.
 Pop-up shows and closses in intervals so you'll have to edit the times

-You can modify the existing ad formats to suit your needs or buy me a coffee to do it for you or create another ad format
+You can modify the existing ad formats to suit your needs, buy me a coffee to do it for you or create another ad format

 logout.php - saves the settings and logs out clearing the session